-[...] electricity, especially in the form in which it appears in galvanism, is capable of producing the extremes of all sensations; in the gustatory organ acidity and alkalinity, in the olfactory organ a similar contrast, in the eye the two extreme prismatic colours, in the ear higher and deeper tones, in the tactile sense change in temperature and expansion and contraction, in the nerves changed incitability.
-90
+[...] electricity, especially in the form in which it appears in galvanism, is capable of producing the extremes of all sensations; in the gustatory organ acidity and alkalinity, in the olfactory organ a similar contrast, in the eye the two extreme prismatic colours, in the ear higher and deeper tones, in the tactile sense change in temperature and expansion and contraction, in the nerves changed incitability.89

-RITTER'S SEARCH FOR THE RELATION BETWEEN POLARITIES
+11. RITTER'S SEARCH FOR THE RELATION BETWEEN POLARITIES

 Both Ritter's discovery of ultraviolet radiation and his studies of the physiological effects of galvanism show his experimental involvement with the study of polarities.
 Was this a mere empirical search, or was it guided by some theoretical ideas?
-Anja Jacobsen has already emphasized that Ritter was attempting to demonstrate, by experiment, his belief about the fundamental principle of polarity in different areas of natural philosophy.
-At the time (1801) when he discovered the invisible "chemical rays" (ultraviolet rays), Ritter announced his research program in the following words:
+Anja Jacobsen has already emphasised that Ritter was attempting to demonstrate, by experiment, his belief about the fundamental principle of polarity in different areas of natural philosophy.90 At the time (1801) when he discovered the invisible "chemical rays" (ultraviolet rays), Ritter announced his research programme in the following words:

-It will be the result of a larger factual investigation to exhibit the polarity of chemistry, electricity, galvanism, magnetism, heat, etc., in accordance with their principles as one and the same in all.
-92
+It will be the result of a larger factual investigation to exhibit the polarity of chemistry, electricity, galvanism, magnetism, heat, etc., in accordance with their principles as one and the same in all.91

 Notice two fundamental ideas that clearly appear here: the polarity of all forces and their unity.
-We can compare Ritter's words with Schelling's: "[...] it is the first principle of a philosophical doctrine of nature to go in search of polarity and dualism throughout nature".
-93 (Whether Ritter
+We can compare Ritter's words with Schelling's: "[...] it is the first principle of a philosophical doctrine of nature to go in search of polarity and dualism throughout nature."92 (Whether Ritter got this idea from Schelling or not

-88 Ibid, 404-405.
-A shorter version of this account can be found in: Øersted, "Experiments with the electric pile, by Mr. Ritter, of Jena," Journal of Natural Philosophy, Chemistry, and the Arts, 8 (1804), pp. 176-180.
+87 Ibid 404-405.
+A shorter version of this account can be found in: Ørsted, "Experiments with the electric pile, by Mr. Ritter, of Jena," Journal of Natural Philosophy, Chemistry, and the Arts, 8 (1804), pp. 176-180.

-90 Ørsted, "Reflections on the history of chemistry," (1807), in Selected Scientific Works. . ., p.252.
+89 Ørsted, "Reflections on the history of chemistry," (1807), in Selected Scientific Works..., p.
+252.

-91 Anja Skaar Jacobsen, Between Naturphilosophie and tradition: Hans Christian Ørsted's dynamical chemistry (Unpublished PhD thesis, University of Aarhus, 2000), p.
+90 Anja Skaar Jacobsen, Between Naturphilosophie and tradition: Hans Christian Ørsted's dynamical chemistry (Unpublished Ph.D. thesis, University of Aarhus, 2000), p.
 70.

-92 Ritter, apud Ibid, p.
+91 Ritter, apud ibid. p.
 60.

-93 Schelling, On the world soul, apud Schelling, Ideas for a philosophy of nature, trans.
-By Errol E. Harris & Peter Heath (Cambridge: Cambridge University Press, 1995), p. ix.
+92 Schelling, On the world soul, apud Schelling, Ideas for a philosophy of nature, translated By Errol E. Harris and Peter Heath (Cambridge: Cambridge University Press, 1995), p. ix.

-got this idea from Schelling of not will be discussed later.
+will be discussed later.
 Whatever the origin of his ideas, it is clear that Ritter's main concepts were polarity and the unity of all forces in nature.
 All phenomena were produced by two opposite forces, actions or qualities, tending to equilibrium.
 Every force in nature was limited by an opposing force.
-And Ritter conceived heat, light, electricity, galvanism, and magnetism as different forms of the fundamental forces of attraction and repulsion.
-94
+And Ritter conceived heat, light, electricity, galvanism, and magnetism as different forms of the fundamental forces of attraction and repulsion.93

 Johann Wilhelm Ritter (1775-1810) may well have concluded on the basis of Galvani's discoveries that the same forces which generate electricity also produce chemical effects, but Volta's final discovery threw far more light on this truth.
-Ritter used this with rare spirit and power to show how the same natural forces manifest themselves in chemical, electrical, and magnetic effects, in light, in heat, indeed, even in the manifestations of life in organic bodies.
-95
+Ritter used this with rare spirit and power to show how the same natural forces manifest themselves in chemical, electrical, and magnetic effects, in light, in heat, indeed, even in the manifestations of life in organic bodies.94

-In later works, Ørsted regarded the identity of electricity, galvanism, chemical forces, magnetism and the "space-filling forces" as the basic idea of the new chemistry, and presented a list of the forerunners of this idea: Priestley, Wilke, Kratzenstein, Herny, Karsten, Forster, Gren, Lichtenberg, Hube.
-96 According to him, however, none of them had attained the central discovery:
+In later works, Ørsted regarded the identity of electricity, galvanism, chemical forces, magnetism and the "space-filling forces" as the basic idea of the new chemistry, and presented a list of the forerunners of this idea: Priestley, Wilke, Kratzenstein, Herny, Karsten, Forster, Gren, Lichtenberg, Hube.95 According to him, however, none of them had attained the central discovery: